OZZY OSBOURNE: BOB DAISLEY And LEE KERSLAKE Have Harassed My Family For Years

 OZZY OSBOURNE has released an official statement in response to the growing criticism over the reissues of the singer's Blizzard Of Ozz and Diary Of A Madman CDs, which feature re-recorded bass and drum tracks courtesy of current OSBOURNE bassist Robert Trujillo and drummer Mike Bordin.
-According to the statement, “it was OSBOURNE's decision to replace original bassist Bob Daisley and drummer Lee Kerslake on these new releases.“ 'Bob Daisley and Lee Kerslake have harassed OZZY and our family for several years,' manager/wife Sharon Osbourne is quoted as saying.
-'Because of their abusive and unjust behavior, OZZY wanted to remove them from these recordings.
-We turned a negative into a positive by adding a fresh sound to the original albums.
-We hope the fans enjoy the new versions as much as we do.' “ The “expanded edition” reissues of Blizzard Of Ozz, Diary Of A Madman, Tribute, and No More Tears are in stores now.
+According to the statement, “it was OSBOURNE's decision to replace original bassist Bob Daisley and drummer Lee Kerslake on these new releases.

 does not endorse, or guarantee the accuracy of, any user comment.
-To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appears next to the comments themselves.
+To report spam or any abusive, obscene, defamatory, racist, homophobic or threatening comments, or anything that may violate any applicable laws, use the "Report to Facebook" and "Mark as spam" links that appear next to the comments themselves.
 To do so, click the downward arrow on the top-right corner of the Facebook comment (the arrow is invisible until you roll over it) and select the appropriate action.
 You can also send an e-mail to blabbermouthinbox(@)gmail.com with pertinent details.
-BLABBERMOUTH.NET reserves the right to "hide" comments that may be considered offensive, illegal or inappropriate and to "ban" users that violate the site's Terms Of Service.
-Hidden comments will still appear to the user and to the user's Facebook friends.
-If a new comment is published from a "banned" user or contains a blacklisted word, this comment will automatically have limited visibility (the "banned" user's comments will only be visible to the user and the user's Facebook friends).